-As recipients of the Distinguished Faculty Scholar Award, Gorczyca, Xiong and Zhang join 52 of the highest award WMU bestows on faculty members.
+As recipients of the Distinguished Faculty Scholar Award, Susan Pozo join 54 of the highest award WMU bestows on faculty members.
 It pays tribute to individuals whose work constitutes a significant body of achievement that is widely recognized within the national and international academic communities.
 All will receive a plaque and $2,000 honorarium.

 The Distinguished Faculty Scholar Award Committee is seeking nominations for the Distinguished Faculty Scholar Award.